Our Governors

 Appointments and Membership of Committees

-Fordwater has operated a Co-Chair System since September 2020, and this system is continuing for the new academic year 2021/22, having been ratified at the Full Governor's Meeting on the 15th September 2021.
-The assignment of tasks and duties spit between the 2 Co-Chairs, Therese Brook and Roy Hawkins-Dady are detailed in the following table which can be viewed by clicking on the link below:
+Fordwater has operated a Co-Chair system since September 2020 and this system is continuing for the new academic year 2022/23, having been ratified at the Full Governor’s Meeting on the 20th September 2022.
+The Assignment of tasks and duties split between the 2 Co-Chairs, Therese Brook and Roy Hawkins-Dady are detailed in the following table which can be viewed by clicking on the link:

 No formal Vice Chair has been appointed but in the event neither of the Co-Chairs are available Sally Morgan will act as nominated Vice Chair until such time as the Governing Board decide to appoint an official Vice Chair.